garywhite207/minetest_life/README.md

 food by rubenwardy
 waffles & christmas_decor by GreenDimond
 bakedclay by tenplus1
+hudbars & hbhunger by Wuzzy
+snowdrift by paramat

 All mods used in this subgame are used here under their original licenses.
 I do not take any credit whatsoever for any of the content in these mods.
 Please see the license file inside each mod for their respective terms.